hshsl-training/intro-to-programming/shell_lesson/03-working-with-files-part01.md

 2. `ls /usr/bin/*a*`
 3. `ls /usr/bin/*o`
 Bonus: `ls /usr/bin/*[ac]*`
 :::

 ## Exercise

-`echo` is a built-in shell command that writes its arguments, like a line of text to standard output The `echo` command can also be used with pattern matching characters, such as wildcard characters.
+`echo` is a built-in shell command that writes its arguments, like a line of text to standard output.
+The `echo` command can also be used with pattern matching characters, such as wildcard characters.
 Here we will use the `echo` command to see how the wildcard character is interpreted by the shell.

 Command:
 ```bash